OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 ```
 $ ./mux.sh --interactive-config
 ```
-This previous one was developed for tests, it requires some polishing, several values are hard-coded..., as you would see in the code (`GenericNMEAMultiplexer.interactiveConfig()`).
+This previous one was developed for tests, it is a work in progress, it requires some polishing, several values are hard-coded..., as you would see in the code (`GenericNMEAMultiplexer.interactiveConfig()`).

 ## How it works (in short)